-(Model 901/951 only)
+Using the Ethernet Port (Model 961 only)

-To further enhance the flexibility of the Architect amplifier, the Model 901 and 951 adds a built-in web server.
+To further enhance the flexibility of the Architect amplifier, the

+961 adds a built-in web server.
 The server connects to the outside world using a 10BaseT Ethernet LAN port and the TCP/IP network protocol.
-This network connection serves two purposes: With it's built-in web server, vou can access the Architect with any standard web browser to check on the amplifiers status and do some simple controls.
+This network connection serves two purposes: With it's built-in web server, you can access the Architect with any standard web browser to check on the amplifiers status and do some simple controls.
 This interface is also used to configure the network interface of the Architect.
 The second protocol on the network connection is a Telnet server.
-This is primarily used for integration with whole-house audio control systems (see the appendix for more details on this protocol).
+This is primarily used for integration with whole-house audio control systems (see Appendix Bfor more details on this protocol).
 Now let's see how to use this interface.